pdgcam/CSD3/README.md

 To access the Cambridge HPC, we first need to sign up this [online application form](https://www.hpc.cam.ac.uk/applications-access-research-computing-services) (Raven login).

-Notes:
+Notes:<br/>

-- "Service Level" choose "Non-paying (SL3) only"
+- "Service Level" choose "Non-paying (SL3) only" <br/>

-- "Compute Platforms" tick "Peta4-KNL" and "Wilkes2-GPU"
+- "Compute Platforms" tick "Peta4-KNL" and "Wilkes2-GPU" <br/>

-- "dedicated nodes" tick "none"
+- "dedicated nodes" tick "none" <br/>

-- SL2 resources
+- SL2 resources <br/>

 # Log-in

 To log-in you need to use SSH.

-If you have a Linux/MacOSX/UNIX system, open a command window.
+If you have a Linux/MacOSX/UNIX system, open a command window. <br/>
 If you have a Windows system, you can download [Putty](https://www.putty.org/).

-There are several login nodes, depending on the cluster you want to use:
+There are several login nodes, depending on the cluster you want to use: <br/>

-  - To access the Peta4-Skylake (CPU cluster) nodes:
+  - To access the Peta4-Skylake (CPU cluster) nodes: <br/>

     ``` ssh <username>@login-cpu.hpc.cam.ac.uk ```

-  - To access the Peta4-KNL (KNL cluster) nodes:
+  - To access the Peta4-KNL (KNL cluster) nodes: <br/>

     ``` ssh <username>@login-knl.hpc.cam.ac.uk ```

-  - To access the Wilkes2-GPU (GPU cluster) nodes:
+  - To access the Wilkes2-GPU (GPU cluster) nodes: <br/>

     ``` ssh <username>@login-gpu.hpc.cam.ac.uk ```

-Replace 'username' by you CRSid, your password will be your Raven's one.
+Replace 'username' by you CRSid, your password will be your Raven's one. <br/>

 For more info, see: https://docs.hpc.cam.ac.uk/hpc/user-guide/connecting.html